Bayreuth Festival

-The Bayreuth Festival (Bayreuther Festspiele) is a music festival held annually in Bayreuth, Germany, at which performances of operas by the 19th-century German composer Richard Wagner are presented.
+The Bayreuth Festival (Bayreuther Festspiele) is a music festival held annually in Bayreuth, Germany, at which performances of stage works by the 19th-century German composer Richard Wagner are presented.
 Wagner himself conceived and promoted the idea of a special festival to showcase his own works, in particular his monumental cycle Der Ring des Nibelungen and Parsifal.

 Performances take place in a specially designed theatre, the Bayreuth Festspielhaus.
 Wagner personally supervised the design and construction of the theatre, which contained many architectural innovations to accommodate the huge orchestras for which Wagner wrote as well as the composer's particular vision about the staging of his works.
 The Festival has become a pilgrimage destination for Wagnerians and classical-music enthusiasts.

 Origins

 The origins of the Festival itself lie rooted in Richard Wagner's interest in establishing his financial independence.
 A souring of the relationship with his patron, Ludwig II of Bavaria, led to his expulsion from Munich, where he had originally intended to launch the festival.
-Wagner next considered Nuremberg, which would have reinforced the thematic significance of works such as Die Meistersinger.
+Wagner next considered Nuremberg, which would have reinforced the thematic significance of works such as Die Meistersinger von Nürnberg.
 On the advice of Hans Richter, however, the focus fell upon Bayreuth which enjoyed three distinct advantages.

 First, the town boasted a splendid venue: the Markgräfliches Opernhaus built for Margrave Frederick and his wife, Friederike Sophie Wilhelmine (sister of Frederick the Great) in 1747.
-With its ample capacity and strong acoustics, the opera house was a good match for Wagner's vision.
+With its ample capacity and strong acoustics, the opera house seemed a good match for Wagner's vision.
 Second, the town of Bayreuth was located outside those regions where Wagner no longer owned the rights to the performance of his own works, which he had sold off in 1864 in order to alleviate pressing financial concerns.
 Finally, the town had no cultural life that could offer competition to Wagner's own artistic dominance.
 The Festival, once launched, would be the dominant feature of Bayreuth's cultural landscape.
 In addition, "Richard Wagner did not want his works interpreted amid the hustle and noise or the distractions of a large city; he sought a place remote from the usual theatrical world where it was so quiet so that the hearers could concentrate their whole attention on the work offered, and could in the pauses refresh themselves in natural surroundings."